 FIG. 4.1 - Schematic representation of some ways used to evaluate the tracer value at u-point and the amount of tracer exchanged between two neighbouring grid points.
-Upsteam biased scheme (ups): the upstream value is used and the black area is exchanged.
-Piecewise parabolic method (ppm): a parabolic interpolation is used and black + dark grey areas is exchanged.
-Monotonic upstream scheme for conservative laws (muscl): a parabolic interpolation is used and black + dark grey + grey areas are exchanged.
-Second order scheme (cen2): the mean value is used and black + dark grey + grey + light grey areas are exchanged.
+Upsteam biased scheme (ups) : the upstream value is used and the black area is exchanged.
+Piecewise parabolic method (ppm) : a parabolic interpolation is used and the black and dark grey areas are exchanged.
+Monotonic upstream scheme for conservative laws (muscl) : a parabolic interpolation is used and black, dark grey areas are exchanged.
+Second order scheme (cen2) : the mean value is used and black, dark grey, grey and light grey areas are exchanged.
 Note that this illustration does not include the flux limiter used in ppm and muscl schemes.